yoshuawuyts/slugificate/README.md

 [![Test coverage][coveralls-image]][coveralls-url]

 Slugify a string, removing all non-word characters and replacing them with a character.
-Defaults to a hypen (`'-'`), but any character can be used.
+Defaults to a hypen, but any character can be used.

 ## Installation
 ```bash